Vitamin C for the Common Cold

 Can Vitamin C Prevent or Treat Cold Symptoms?

-Vitamin C has been studied for many years as a possible treatment for colds, or as a way to prevent colds.
+Vitamin C has been studied for many years as a possible treatment for colds, or as a way to help prevent colds.
 But findings have been inconsistent.
-Overall, experts have found little to no benefit for vitamin C preventing or treating the common cold.
+Overall, experts have found little to no benefit from vitamin C for preventing or treating the common cold.

 So what does all this mean?

-The average adult who suffers with a cold for 12 days a year would still suffer for 11 days a year if that person took a high dose of vitamin C every day during that year.
+According to this research, the average adult who suffers with a cold for 12 days a year would still suffer for about 11 days a year if that person took a high dose of vitamin C every day during that year.

-For the average child who suffers about 28 days of cold illness a year, taking daily high-dose vitamin C would still mean 24 days of cold illness.
+For the average child who suffers about 28 days of cold illness a year, taking daily high-dose vitamin C would still likely mean about 24 days of cold illness.

-When vitamin C was tested for treatment of colds in 7 separate studies, vitamin C was no more effective than placebo at shortening the duration of cold symptoms.
+When vitamin C was tested for treatment of colds in 7 separate studies, it was found to be no more effective than placebo at shortening the duration of cold symptoms.

 Is Vitamin C Safe to Take?